vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 ## Use the API Dashboard to find problems with your integration

-The API Dashboard is available for both the production and test environments, and is an easy way to see if you are using the Vipps APIs correctly.
+The API Dashboard is available to all merchants for both the production and test environments, and is an easy way to see if you are using the Vipps APIs correctly.
 Think of it as a "health check", that you can use to see if there are any problems you need to investigate.